 Learn something new every day

+The heavy horse looks just as the name implies — heavy.
+The body is strong with a broad back and rounded withers, which is the spot between the horse's shoulder blades.
 On a heavy horse, the legs are short and thick to aid them in pulling carts or plowing fields.
 Heavy horses are specifically made for heavy labor like farming.
 These types of horses also move with short steps and choppy movements to give them ultimate traction.
 Heavy horses can also be shown at fairs and horse shows.
 Some different breeds of heavy horses include the Clydesdale and the American Cream Draft horse.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!